 Atlas Obscura: Antarctic explorers wrote cute, funny stories to hide danerous stunts.

-HISTORIC PEOPLE YOU MAY NOT KNOW by Kurt Jefferson
+HISTORIC PEOPLE YOU MAY NOT KNOW

+by Kurt Jefferson

-B ritish doctor William Harvey, born on April 1, 1578, in Kent, was the first known physician to discover how the human circulatory system worked and the heart's role as a pump.
-He was also the first to explain in much detail how a system of veins and arteries pump blood to and away from the brain organs, and throughout the body.
-Harvey was the William Harvey Courtesy: Wikipedia veins and arteries pump blood to and away from the brain, organs, and throughout the body.
+William Harvey Courtesy: Wikipedia Pritish doctor William Harvey, born on April 1, 1578, in Kent, was the first known physician to discover how the human circulatory system worked and the heart's role as a pump.
+He was also the first to explain in much detail how a system of veins and arteries pump blood to and away from the brain, organs, and throughout the body.
 Harvey was the first to show experiments and conclusions that supported his ideas.
 During the time of the European witch hunts, Harvey was required to examine four women accused of witchcraft.
 He believed in science and thought that could explain the allegations against the women.
 The four accused of witchcraft were found innocent.

-There's a good chance you've never heard of Norman Abramson.
+Norman Abramson in 2007.
+Courtesy: Wikipedia There's a good chance you've never heard of Norman Abramson.
 But you probably use the system he developed every day.
 In fact, you're probably using it right now.
 Abramson, born on April 1, 1932, in Boston, was an engineer at Hughes Aircraft, later went to work at Stanford University, and eventually landed at the University of Hawaii.
-That's where he developed a computer system to send packets of data from his distant location in Hawaii to the continental U.S. His team developed the wireless radio system called ALOHAnet, tions and the Internet.
+That's where he developed a computer system to send packets of data from his distant location in Hawaii to the continental U.S. His team developed the wireless radio system called ALOHAnet, which became the basis of today's wireless communications and the Internet.